Published 14:46 IST, May 25th 2020

 Advertisement

-A commission Trump convened after 2016 election to investigate potential voting fraud disbanded without producing any findings.
+A commission Trump convened after the 2016 election to investigate potential voting fraud disbanded without producing any findings.

 ‘DEEP STATE’

-Trump has repeatedly depicted two as referring to a plot — or insurance policy — to oust him from office if he beat Democrat Hillary Clinton.
-It’s apparent from text that it wasn’t that.
+Trump has repeatedly depicted the two as referring to a plot — or insurance policy — to oust him from office if he beat Democrat Hillary Clinton.
+It’s apparent from the text that it wasn’t that.

 VIRUS DRUG

 TRUMP: “I’ve received a lot of positive letters and it seems to have an impact.
 And maybe it does; maybe it doesn’t.
-But if it doesn’t, you’re t going to get sick or die.
-This is a pill that’s been used for a long time — for 30, 40 years on malaria and on lupus too, and even on arthritis.” — remarks on May 18.
+But if it doesn’t, you’re not going to get sick or die.
+This is a pill that’s been used for a long time — for 30, 40 years on the malaria and on lupus too, and even on arthritis.” — remarks on May 18.

 TRUMP: “It doesn’t hurt people.” — remarks Tuesday after a GOP policy lunch.